d-kozak/enticing/documentation/README.md

 # Enticing Documentation
 This document contains the documentation for the whole project.
 It covers mostly high-level design choices.
 For low-level details, please consult the source code itself or the javadoc.
 The documentation is divided into the following parts.
+* [Main components](components.md) - Describes how to compile the main components and how to use them.
 * [Architecture](architecture.md) - Describes the architecture of the project, components, modules, and dependencies between them.
-* [Main components](components.md) - Describes how to compile the main components and what is their interface.
 * [Indexing](indexing.md) - Talks in more details about components performing indexing and searching.
 * [Dispatcher](dispatcher.md) - Describes the dispatcher algorithm used to dispatch queries to IndexServers in the WebServer and to collections in the IndexServers.
 * [EQL specification](eql_spec.md) - Contains the specification of EQL - Enticing Query Language.